Tanya J. Bradsher: Nomination to Deputy Secretary

 On April 19, 2023, President Joe Biden announced his intent to nominate Bradsher to serve as the United States deputy secretary of Veterans Affairs, after Donald Remy resigned on April 1.
 On September 20, 2023, Brasher was sworn in as the Deputy Secretary of Veterans Affairs.

+Bradsher resigned on January 20, 2025, at the conclusion of the Biden administration.
+On January 22, 2025, President Donald Trump nominated former Under Secretary for Benefits Paul Lawrence to succeed her as Deputy Secretary.